 Tomorrow never came.

 I’ve seen it before.
 Many years ago, an old neighbour of mine did the same thing.
 Like my friend, you’d never have guessed she was unhappy.
 Never have known the invisible weight she carried everywhere she went.
 A collection of big and little experiences sitting on her shoulders.
 One small thing, you can carry that, you’re strong.
 Something slightly larger, heavier and more awkward, it’s a struggle, but you can take it, you can still smile through it, see the beauty in life.
 A few more here and there, though, and all it will take is the smallest thing for you to have had enough.
 The final straw.
 The one that broke the camel’s back.
-The rope that broke her neck.

 On the 20th July, it will be a year since the death of Linkin Park’s frontman, Chester Bennington.
-He ended things the same way as her – escaping life through the loop of a noose.
+He ended things the same way as my neighbour – escaping life through the loop of a noose.
 Some people say it’s selfish to do what he did.
 They tell you about all the heartbreak they cause to those left behind.
 Picking up the pieces of a life unfinished.
 Forever burdened by the thought that they could do nothing to stop the person they loved from leaving.
 I can understand that.
 It chokes me up just thinking about it.
 But the truth is, they never would have been able to stop it from happening.
 It’s not their fault or responsibility.
 And they’d never have seen it coming.
 Because when that straw comes, only that person will feel it.